 We all desire to feel knowledgeable, aware, and empowered to act on facts, not fear, when it comes to our health care.
-At myHIVteam, we want to give you the facts about monkeypox so you can make the best decisions for yourself and the people around you.
+At myHIVteam, we want to give you the facts about mpox so you can make the best decisions for yourself and the people around you.

 |Warning: This article contains images that could be

 disturbing to some readers.

 These lesions eventually crust over and dry up.
 After scabs form, they usually fall off, leaving normal skin behind.
 Sometimes, there can be scarring.
-A person with monkeypox can have anywhere from a few to a few thousand lesions as a part of their rash.
+A person with mpox can have anywhere from a few to a few thousand lesions as a part of their rash.

-This current outbreak of monkeypox has presented differently than cases in the past.
-Before 2022, most monkeypox rashes began on the face and spread to the extremities and sometimes the trunk of the body.
+This current outbreak of mpox has presented differently than cases in the past.
+Before 2022, most mpox rashes began on the face and spread to the extremities and sometimes the trunk of the body.
 Now, many cases include lesions on the penis, testicles, anus, labia, and the surrounding areas.
 The lesions can also appear in body cavities (called mucous membranes), like the inside of the mouth, vagina, or anus.

 Data collected by the CDC shows the communities most affected right now include gay, bisexual, and other men or transgender people who have sex with men.
 Infection rates among Latino and Black people may be higher in some areas as well.
 Health care workers who might come in contact with people who are infected may also be at higher risk.
-Public health resources, like testing and vaccines, may be appropriately distributed with highest priority to the groups of people who are currently at the greatest risk of catching the disease.
+Public health resources, like testing and vaccines, may be appropriately distributed with the highest priority to the groups of people who are currently at the greatest risk of catching the disease.

-As the monkeypox rash changes over time, it can be easy to confuse it with other skin conditions like eczema, psoriasis, or even insect bites.
+As the mpox rash changes over time, it can be easy to confuse it with other skin conditions like eczema, psoriasis, or even insect bites.
 If you’re unsure about the cause of your rash, it’s best to ask your doctor to evaluate it in person, if possible.